 Shannon worked on a project with NPR’s State of the Re:Union focusing on the stories of rural Americans.
 She continues to work as a freelance radio producer, doing work for WNYC, NPR, Marketplace, and others.
-Her stories have aired on several local public radio stations, including, WMPG in Maine, WAMC Northeast Public Radio, and KLCC in Oregon.
-She has her own audio blog and podcast focused on the goings on about Brooklyn called The BK Buzz.
+Her stories have aired on several local public radio stations, including WMPG in Maine.
+She had her own audio blog and podcast focused on the goings on about Brooklyn called The BK Buzz.

 Shannon also worked for Corner Media Group as the editor of two hyperlocal news sites focused on Brooklyn neighborhoods.
-She edited the Ditmas Park Corner and Kensington BK, but she was previously the editor of the Park Slope Stoop and South Slope News.
+She edited the Ditmas Park Corner and Kensington BK.
 As editor, Shannon was in charge of maintaining all aspects of editorial content.
 She wrote and reported on news in the area, assigned and edited freelance work, and maintained the social media presence for the news sites.

-Shannon currently works for the Medical Group Management Association, a national organization based in Englewood, Colo. that provides knowledge and tools for practice administrators and executives in the evolving healthcare environment.
+Shannon currently works for the Medical Group Management Association, a national organization based in Denver that provides knowledge and tools for practice administrators and executives in the evolving healthcare environment.
 As a staff writer and editor, Shannon researches, writes, and edits content for the Association’s monthly magazine, MGMA Connection, and creates content for the MGMA website.
-She also conceived and developed the MGMA podcast and continues to host and produce the podcast, as well as other multimedia content.
+She is the managing editor of the bi-monthly email newsletter.
+She also conceived and developed MGMA Small Talk, a bi-weekly podcast featuring interviews with industry experts.

 Shannon is very interested in digital journalism.
 She has experience building and maintaining several different types of websites and working with a number of different content management systems.
 She is also fluent with social media marketing, including Facebook and Twitter.
-She has a Professional Certificate in Graphic Design Production with an emphasis on Web Production from NYU’s School of Continuing and Professional Studies and maintained websites for the Orthopaedic Surgery Department at the NYU Langone Medical Center.
+She has a Professional Certificate in Graphic Design Production with an emphasis on Web Production from NYU’s School of Continuing and Professional Studies.

 When she’s not writing, recording, editing, or exploring, Shannon is cheering on her Nebraska Cornhuskers, immersing herself in early 20th century fiction, taste-testing whiskey cocktails, or plotting her next foreign excursion.